 Small Companies Can Mean Big Business for Bismarck Entrepreneurs

 Magazines across the country have dubbed Bismarck “the town the recession forgot,” and they’ve done so for good reason.
-Even in these tough economic times, Bismarck business is booming—and not just for large retailers and big corporations.
+Even in tough economic times, Bismarck business is booming—and not just for large retailers and big corporations.
 As farmer and entrepreneur Jay Basquiat can tell you, even the little guy is getting a piece of the pie around these parts.

 After roaming around the country for years, Basquiat, a North Dakota native, felt a certain pull to return to the prairie he loved.
 As a longtime gardener and self-proclaimed homesteader, Basquiat wanted to put his business sense and his love for the land—not to mention the demand for local produce—to the test.